xavierclements/aef-data-orchestration/README.md

 ## Usage
 ### Manual Execution
-1. The following script will read a simple JSON data pipeline definition (levels, threads, and steps) and generate a Cloud Workflows configuration file ready for deployment.
-This configuration manages retries, cycles, errors, and calls step executors as Cloud Functions that should exist in the project.
-Typically, those Cloud Functions are deployed using the Orchestration framework repository.
+This script processes a JSON-formatted data pipeline definition (specifying levels, threads, and steps) and generates deployment-ready code for your chosen orchestration platform:
+- ***Cloud Workflows***: Produces a [source file](https://cloud.google.com/workflows/docs/reference/syntax#file_structure) that incorporates robust error handling, retry mechanisms, and cyclical execution.
+It invokes step executors as Cloud Functions --pre-deployed in your project, typically using the [Orchestration framework repository](https://github.com/oscarpulido55/aef-orchestration-framework)--.
+- ***Cloud Composer/Airflow***: Generates an Airflow DAG that leverages Google Cloud operators to execute the pipeline steps as defined in the JSON definition.
+Both options rely on predefined [templates](https://github.com/oscarpulido55/aef-data-orchestration/tree/main/workflows-generator) to streamline the code generation process.
 ```shell
 python3 workflows_generator.py \
 ../workflow-definitions/etl_example_1.json \